 Step 3) Wrap your rose petal around the fondant teardrop.
 This creates the center of the rose.
 Be sure that the thin edge of your petal is the pretty part at the top of the rose.

 Step 4) Make another petal and add it to the rose.
+You could stop adding petals at this point and you'd have a lovely rose bud.

 Continue adding petals to the rose until it's the size you need.